 IFS Sign Up Form 2017 - Fill out this form and email it to email@example.com or drop it off at our offices at 1308 Franklin Ave, Minneapolis, MN 55404.

 Payment reserves your share.
 Information on how to pay is located in the form linked above.
 We will begin recieving IFS sign-ups starting March 29th.

 What is an Indigenous Food Share?

 The Indigenous Food Share is a unique way to connect with DWH farm and provide healthy and indigenous foods at a low cost to your family.
-It’s modeled on the “Community Supported Agriculture” idea, in which members pay up-front for a share of the farm’s produce.
+It uses the CSA (Community Supported Agriculture) model, in which members invest up-front in the farm and receive a share of the farm’s produce.
 Each week, boxes are delivered to members at a drop site.